Georg Schick

 Georg "Rector" Schick (February 25, 1831 – January 3, 1915) was a German-American Lutheran pastor, scholar, and professor of classical languages.

 He was one of the first Rectors (Headmaster) of the Concordia College in St. Louis, Missouri.

 Life

 Early years

 Georg Schick was born in Bad Homburg vor der Höhe on February 25, 1831.
-Having shown signs of unusual talents, he was permitted to enter to the Gymnasium at Frankfurt-am-Main for his secondary education.
+Having shown signs of unusual talents, he was permitted to enter the Gymnasium at Frankfurt-am-Main for his secondary education.
 He was confirmed under Friedrich Mergner, who was a Lutheran pastor and composer of hymns.

 University education

 Schick matriculated from Heidelberg University on May 10, 1851.
 He also did coursework at the Friedrich Wilhelm University in Berlin, and at the University of Erlangen.
 He sat for his examinations and passed with special honors on July 29, 1851.

 Immigration

 In the mid 19th century in Germany, a clergyman named Wilhelm Löhe made public appeals regarding the shortage of German-speaking Lutheran clergy in North America.
 Moved by these appeals, Schick moved to the United States.